imrefazekas/harcon/README.md

 ## Bender

-Bender is a proven high-level entity over microservices aims to introduce a simple, yet powerful execution-chain-tool for architects helping to drive message relaying between entities in a regulated environment.
+Bender is a high-level entity over microservices aims to introduce a simple, yet powerful execution-chain-tool for architects helping to drive message relaying between entities in a regulated environment.

 How it works: you define your execution logic which is a set of rules pairing
 - a message
 - a list of messages induced when that message is answered.

-Let's say you want to see that execution to be performed:
+Let's say you want to see the following informal execution to be performed:

 ```javascript
 'Order.registerOrder' -> 'DB.storeOrder', 'DB.checkStore', 'Mailer.sendNotif'